computational-psychology/template_experiment/README.md

-# template_experiment
-Template of experiment code using HRL
+# Code template for experiments using HRL